 In countries like India, avoiding pollution completely is next to impossible.
 However, you can take some steps to stay safe from pollution.
 Too much exposure to UV rays not only causes wrinkles but may also lead to cancer.
 Make sure you use a good moisturizer and sun protection to keep your skin safe.

 Last Few Words

 Both indoor and outdoor pollution have a damaging effect on your health and skin.
 This is the reason why it is important to take precautions before it’s too late to keep your skin safe from the harmful effects of pollution.
 While we take a lot of precautions to stay safe from outdoor pollution, most of us are not concerned about indoor air pollution, which can do the same level of damage.
-Installing an air purifier will not only helps you breathe safe but also keeps protects your skin from damage.
+Installing an air purifier will not only help you breathe safely but also keeps protecting your skin from damage.
 To find out more about air purifiers, click here.